 Mendocino County is big and diverse, but there’s something extra-soothing about making base camp within sight or sound of the sea.
 Settle into a king pet suite at the Beachcomber Motel & Spa in Fort Bragg, and both you and your four-legged loved one will enjoy direct access to the fenced, off-leash dog park right outside.
 Two suites have doggie doors opening onto gated outdoor kennels, and a Read more.

-Pet Sounds of the OC
+Pet sounds of the OC

 Even in November and December, you’ll find yourself humming a Beach Boys tune as you stroll the sands of aptly named Dog Beach, a leash-free segment of a longer strand in Huntington Beach, aka “Surf City USA.”
 You’ll find a flip-flop casual welcome almost anywhere you go in this quintessential Orange County beach town just 35 miles south of Los Angeles on the Pacific C Read more.